GMDU/code-of-copper/docs/index.md

 For the basic GolemScript syntax, see [syntax](syntax.md).
 For the various data-types and values you will use, see [data types](data_types.md).
 And for some example programs utilising these features, see [examples](examples.md).

+## Extending GolemScript
+GolemScript has many built-in functions, to aid you in programming with it.
+If there are missing functions, you can define custom functions within GolemScript.
+However, not all behaviour is possible to implement inside GolemScript, and so sometimes you need to write it in native mcfunction.
+Luckily, GolemScript has you covered!
+See [plugins](plugins.md) for information on creating your own built-in functions.